 - (a) Right to Exercise.
 The Options are exercisable during their term in accordance with the vesting schedule set out in the Grant Notice and the applicable provisions of the Plan and the Agreement.
 The Options may only be exercised for whole Shares. - (b) Method of Exercise.
 Unless otherwise determined by the Administrator, the Options are exercisable during your lifetime only by you, and after your death only by your legal representative.
 The Options may only be exercised by the delivery to the Company of a properly completed written notice of exercise (the "Notice of Exercise"), in the form specified by the Administrator or its designee, which may be electronic or written.
 The Notice of Exercise must specify the number of Shares to be purchased and the Exercise Price for such Shares, together with payment in full of such aggregate Exercise Price and all applicable Tax-Related Items (as defined in Section 7).
 In the event the Options or a portion thereof are exercised by any person or persons other than you, the Options may only be exercised by the delivery to the Company of appropriate proof of the right of such person or persons to exercise the Options.
 Payment must be made in a manner permitted in Section 3 below or as authorized by the Administrator pursuant to the Plan and/or as specified in the Appendix.
-The Options may not be exercised unless you agree to be bound by such documents as the Administrator may reasonably require, including all Award Documentation.
+The Options may not be exercised unless you agree to be bound by such documents as the Administrator may require, including all Award Documentation.
 The Notice of Exercise must be received by the Company prior to the termination or expiration of the Option. - (c) Exercise Price.
-The Exercise Price shall be as set forth in the Grant Notice, without commission or other charge; provided, however, that the price per Share subject to the Options shall not be less than 100% of the Fair Market Value of a Share on the Grant Date.
-Notwithstanding the foregoing, if these Options are designated as Incentive Stock Options and you own (within the meaning of Section 424(d) of the Code) more than 10% of the total combined voting power of all classes of stock of the Company or any "subsidiary corporation" of the Company or any "parent corporation" of the Company (each within the meaning of Section 424 of the Code), the price per Share subject to the Options shall not be less than 110% of the Fair Market Value of a Share on the Grant Date.
+The Exercise Price shall be as set forth in the Grant Notice, without commission or other charge; provided, however, that the Exercise Price shall not be less than 100% of the Fair Market Value of a Share on the Grant Date.
+Notwithstanding the foregoing, if these Options are designated as Incentive Stock Options and you own (within the meaning of Section 424(d) of the Code) more than 10% of the total combined voting power of all classes of stock of the Company or any "subsidiary corporation" of the Company or any "parent corporation" of the Company of the Code), the Exercise Price shall not be less than 110% of the Fair Market Value of a Share on the Grant Date.